rablabservice/leads_processing/README.md

 1. Run the **Setup Module** (Option 1, "Setup scans for processing") to move scans from `.../leads/data/newdata` to `.../leads/data/raw` and schedule new MRIs for processing (**_note_**: scans are selected but not yet processed).
-This module takes 2-3 min to run, and at the end the user is informed of how many scans have been scheduled for processing.
+This module takes 2-3 min to run, and at the end the user is informed of how many and which scans have been scheduled for processing.
-   1. Optionally, the user can now run `run_leads_mri_based_processing.m` and choose Option 2 ("View scans that are scheduled for processing") to see a full list of scheduled scans.
 1. Run the **MRI Module** (Option 3, "Process scheduled MRIs") to process new MRIs through FreeSurfer and SPM-based pipelines.
 1. Rerun the **Setup Module** to schedule new PET scans for processing.
 This step is necessary because PET scans will not be scheduled until the MRI that they will be coregistered to has been processed.
-   1. As before, running `run_leads_mri_based_processing.m` and choosing Option 2 ("View scans that are scheduled for processing") will print a full list of scheduled PET scans.
 1. Run the **PET Module** (Option 4, "Process scheduled PET scans") to process new PET scans.

 ## Data processing modules